circus-tent/circus/docs/source/security.rst

 circushttpd
 -----------

-The web application is not secured at all and once connected on a running Circus, it can do anything and everything.
+The web application running by default on port *8080* is not secured at all and once connected on a running Circus, it can do anything and everything.

 **Do not make it publicly available**

-If you want to protect the access to the web panel, you can serve it behind Nginx or Apache or any proxy-capable web server, than can set up security.
+If you want to protect the access to the web panel, you can serve it behind Nginx or Apache or any proxy-capable web server, than can take care of the security.

 SSH tunneling